Sabrina Washington

-Sabrina Fredrica Washington (born 27 October 1978) is a British singer, actress, and entrepreneur initially known as the lead singer of garage/R&B girl group Mis-Teeq.
+Sabrina Fredrica Washington (born 27 October 1978) is a British singer, actress, and entrepreneur who is best known as the lead singer of garage/R&B girl group Mis-Teeq.

 Early life

 Washington was born in Harlesden, on 27 October 1978.
 Her father was a reggae musician, which influenced her early exposure to music.

 Career

 Washington's career began in 1999, when she met Alesha Dixon and they joined Dance Attic (a popular dance class school in Fulham, west London), soon becoming a duo.
 In 2000, when both Alesha and Sabrina were auditioning, they met with Su-Elise Nash and formed a trio.
 They were signed to Inferno Records with the addition of a new member, Zena McNally, and became the popular UK garage/R&B girl group Mis-Teeq.
 However, after the release of their debut single "Why?", Zena McNally left the band to pursue her own solo career, and Mis-Teeq were signed to another record deal with Telstar Records.

 Ed Nimmervoll writes, "In 2000, the female vocal group known as Mis-teeq took Britain by storm with their debut single, Why?
 The single was originally an R&B-style tune, but with the aid of garage exponent Matt Jam Lamont, a remix was born which became a smash in the underground garage scene and huge radio hit.
 Mis-Teeq had made their mark with a unique bend of R&B, garage, and rap.
 Mis-Teeq christened their style U.K. Urban."

 Whilst in Mis-Teeq, the singer notched up seven UK top 10 hits and two top 10, double platinum albums, and was nominated for four Brit Awards.
 As part of Mis-Teeq, Sabrina has sold over 12 million records worldwide.

 In the US, the group had had two top 5 hits on the US Billboard Dance Charts with "One Night Stand" peaking at No. 4 and "Scandalous" peaking at No. 2.
 Their eponymous album also reached No. 4 on the US Heatseekers charts and won the Soul Train Lady of Soul Award for Best R&B/Soul Album.